aebergl/MatSurv/README.md

   (default: [0.2 0.05 0.75 0.20])

 KM plot options
-* 'RT_position': Vector defining the Risk Table axes for the KM plot (default: [0.2 0.05 0.75 0.20]

 * 'XLim': Vector defining the XLim.
-Do not affects the log rank test (default: automatic)
+Do not affect the log rank test (default: automatic)

 * 'LineColor': Either a matrix of size numLevels-by-3 representing the